hollina/scul/README.md

 application developed by Abadie, Diamond, and Hainmueller (2010), researchers observe time series outcomes for both a treated unit and a number of untreated units.
-A weighted average of the untreated series is used to construct a counterfactual estimate of the treated series, which is referred to as a synthetic comparison group.
+A weighted average of the untreated series is used as a counterfactual estimate of the treated series, which is referred to as a synthetic comparison group.
 Weights are chosen to minimize discrepancies between the synthetic comparison group and the treated unit in the pre-treatment time period.
-Treatment effect estimates are taken to be the difference between observed outcomes and a synthetic counterfactual.
+Treatment effect estimates are usually the difference between observed outcomes and the synthetic counterfactual.
 Statistical inference is normally organized around a placebo analysis; in which, pseudo-treatment effects are estimated for many untreated placebo units, and the distribution of